xinzhan/core-services.en/help/interface/core-services/core-services.md

 ## Update your Analytics AppMeasurement code {#section_1798D9D0F05C47E29816AC4EEB9A0913}

 If you're using Analytics, verify that you are on regional data collection (RDC).
 If your data collection domain is [!DNL omtrdc.net], or if your CNAME is mapped to [!DNL omtrdc.net], you are on RDC.
-See [Transitioning to RDC](https://docs.adobe.com/content/help/en/analytics/technotes/rdc/regional-data-collection.html) for more information.
-If you are using first-party cookies, refer to [CNAME and the Experience Cloud ID Service](https://docs.adobe.com/content/help/en/id-service/using/reference/analytics-reference/cname.html) for information about data collection CNAMEs and cross-domain tracking.
+See [Transitioning to RDC](https://experienceleague.adobe.com/docs/analytics/technotes/rdc/regional-data-collection.html?lang=en) for more information.
+If you are using first-party cookies, refer to [CNAME and the Experience Cloud ID Service](https://experienceleague.adobe.com/docs/id-service/using/reference/analytics-reference/cname.html?lang=en) for information about data collection CNAMEs and cross-domain tracking.

 It is recommended that you modernize your Analytics implementation by updating your JavaScript libraries, including the Visitor API.
-The simple way to accomplish this is to add an [!DNL Adobe Analytics] tool in Dynamic Tag Management, specifying *`Automatic`* as the configuration method.
+The simple way to accomplish +632581 is to add an [!DNL Adobe Analytics] tool in Dynamic Tag Management, specifying *`Automatic`* as the configuration method.

 In [!UICONTROL Dynamic Tag Management], click **`<Web Property Name>`** > **[!UICONTROL Overview]** > **[!UICONTROL Add a Tool]** > **[!UICONTROL Adobe Analytics]**.
-See [Adobe Analytics Settings](https://docs.adobe.com/content/help/en/dtm/using/tools/analytics-dtm.html) in Dynamic Tag Management for deployment information.
+See [Adobe Analytics Settings](https://experienceleague.adobe.com/docs/dtm/using/tools/analytics-dtm.html?lang=en) in Dynamic Tag Management for deployment information.

 ## Update your Adobe Target implementation {#section_C2F4493C7A36406DAE2266B429A4BD24}

-* It is recommended that you add an [Adobe Target extension](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/targetv2-extension/adobe-target-extension-v2.html) in [!UICONTROL Experience Platform Launch], so that your library retrieval is automatic.
-You can also set up the [Experience Cloud ID Service extension](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/id-service-extension/overview.html) for Adobe Target (and other solutions) using [!UICONTROL Experience Platform Launch].
+* It is recommended that you add an [Adobe Target extension](https://experienceleague.adobe.com/docs/launch/using/extensions-ref/adobe-extension/targetv2-extension/adobe-target-extension-v2.html?lang=en) in [!UICONTROL Experience Platform Launch], so that your library retrieval is automatic.
+You can also set up the [Experience Cloud ID Service extension](https://experienceleague.adobe.com/docs/launch/using/extensions-ref/adobe-extension/id-service-extension/overview.html?lang=en) for Adobe Target (and other solutions) using [!UICONTROL Experience Platform Launch].
 The [!UICONTROL Experience Cloud ID Service] update **is required** for Adobe Target to use core services.
-(If you use [!UICONTROL Dynamic Tag Management], add an [Adobe Target tool](https://docs.adobe.com/content/help/en/dtm/using/tools/target.html).
+(If you use [!UICONTROL Dynamic Tag Management], add an [Adobe Target tool](https://experienceleague.adobe.com/docs/dtm/using/tools/target.html?lang=en).
 You can also use [!UICONTROL Dynamic Tag Management] to deploy the Experience Cloud ID Service for Adobe Target.)
-* If you are not using [!UICONTROL Experience Platform Launch] or [!UICONTROL Dynamic Tag Management], [update your mbox library](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/mbox-implement/target-download-config-mbox.html) manually.
+* If you are not using [!UICONTROL Experience Platform Launch] or [!UICONTROL Dynamic Tag Management], [update your mbox library](https://experienceleague.adobe.com/docs/target/using/implement-target/client-side/mbox-implement/target-download-config-mbox.html?lang=en) manually.
 * Request access to use Adobe Analytics as the reporting source for [!DNL Adobe Target]. [!DNL Target] and [!DNL Analytics] data are combined on the same server call during processing so that visitors are connected between the two solutions.
-See [Analytics for Target Implementation](https://docs.adobe.com/content/help/en/target/using/integrate/a4t/a4t.html).
+See [Analytics for Target Implementation](https://experienceleague.adobe.com/docs/target/using/integrate/a4t/a4t.html?lang=en).

   >[!IMPORTANT]
   >